danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

-As you can see, `RealmMovieService`'s initializer requires another `MovieService`
+As you can see, the `RealmMovieService` initializer requires another `MovieService`
 instance, as I described earlier.
 This is the decorator pattern in action, where
-`RealmMovieService` is a so called `decorator`, that uses another implementation
+`RealmMovieService` uses another implementation of the same a protocol to extend
-of the same a protocol it implements, to extend the base implementation with its
+the base implementation with Realm-specific logic.

-on logic.
-In this case, our `baseService` is an `AlamofireMovieService`, but the
+In this case, `baseService` will be an `AlamofireMovieService`, but the decorator
-decorator mustn't know anything about the base service's internal workings, only
-what the protocol promises.
+most not know anything about the base service, only what the protocol promises.

 In this case, `RealmMovieService` will try to get data from the database, but at
 the same time, it will also try to get data from the base service.
 When the base
-service completes, `RealmMovieService` saves any data it receives.
-It then calls
+service completes, `RealmMovieService` saves any data it receives, then calls the
-the incoming completion block to notify its caller about the new data.
+completion block with the data.

 `Disclaimer:` This is an intentionally simple design. `RealmMovieService` always
 loads data from the database **and** from the base service.
 In a real app, you'd
 probably have some logic to determine if calling the base service is needed.

-## Step 13 - Put Realm into action
+## Put Realm into action

 Let's give the new movie service a try.
 Modify `viewDidLoad` to look like this: